 The problem with accidental recipes is no step by step photos because I had no intention of blogging this recipe.
 At all.
 But then my kids took one look at my chicken I had made and ditched the cheeseburgers I had made for them.
 Yep, they wanted my chicken I was hoping to eat off of for the next few days.
 And they at it all.

 Maybe it was because it marinated for two days in the fridge in 7-Up and garlic.
 Maybe it was because I so rarely make chicken.
 Regardless, both kids ate it.
 Both of them devoured their chicken breasts between two slices of bread.
 Gone

 If I were to accidentally make this all over again, I would marinade the chicken for 24 hours in 7-Up, Sprite, Sierra Mist, whatever you have on hand.
 Peel and smash a clove of garlic for every chicken piece you are marinading, and a teaspoon of peppercorns.

 When ready to grill, I would remove the chicken from the marinade and place the garlic under the skin of the chicken.
-Skinless chicken I would put the garlic under one of the folds of the chicken.
+For skinless chicken, I would put the garlic under one of the folds of the chicken.
 Seasoning the chicken liberally with lemon pepper seasoning.
 Grill till juices run clear.

 - 1 pound of chicken pieces